grpc/grpc-go/security/advancedtls/testdata/crl/README.md

 ## Test Data for testing CRL providers functionality

-To generate test data please follow the steps below or run provider_create.sh script.
+To generate test data please run provider_create.sh script.
 All the files have `provider_` prefix.

 We need to generate the following artifacts for testing CRL provider:
 * server self signed CA cert